sverweij/dependency-cruiser/doc/api.md

                elsewhere (e.g. in an online repository)
  tsPreCompilationDeps: if true detect dependencies that only exist before
                typescript-to-javascript compilation.
- preserveSymlinks: if true does not resolve symlinks.
+ preserveSymlinks: if true does not resolve symlinks; defaults to false }
-               Defaults to true for backwards compatibility.
-}
 ```